top of page

 I put my journals in the closet.
 I put my obsession with my feelings away in the closet.

-They are now artifacts of the weight I thought my thoughts and emotions carried.
+They are now artifacts of the weight I believed my thoughts and emotions carried.

 There's a child in those pages.
-Someone who doesn't know as much as I know, but I see them with compassion and I know they're yet to find out.
+Someone who doesn't know as much as I know, but I see that child with compassion and I know they're yet to become.

 I consulted my feelings too much, I didn't bring the other judges that govern me into the mix like I should have (my mind, my spirit).
 The feelings took all.